PINK The Collection, was born from my want to create the perfect “pink” t-shirt to have for PINK SHIRT DAY.

-During the last week of February we honour #PINKSHIRTDAY.
+On the last Wednesday of the last week of February we honour #PINKSHIRTDAY.

 A day that recognizes a special day in 2007 when 2 high school students in Nova Scotia, Canada took action to stop the bullying of one of their classmates who just wanted to simply wear pink to school one day.

 Those 2 classmates organized a PINK SHIRT DAY where everyone wore PINK to show the bullies that there are a lot more PINK shirts than there are bullies.